berkayyildirim/ml-music/README.md

 - **Machine Learning Models**:

-  - Developed classification and regression models for tasks such as:
+  - Developed classification models for tasks such as:
-    - Predicting song popularity.
     - Classifying genres based on song attributes.
   - Experimented with ensemble methods (e.g., Random Forest, Gradient Boosting) and optimized hyperparameters for performance.